 I run alone all the time and I love it.
-I run mostly in the evenings when, with the expectation of summer, it’s dark.
+I run mostly in the evenings when, with the exception of summer, it’s dark.
 I’ve never had a running partner and my dog doesn’t even entertain the idea of joining me (no seriously, she’s more scared of the dark than I am.)
 Running has become my ‘me time’ and it works wonders for my mental health.
 But whilst I enjoy the solitude of a solo run, fears about safety for women running alone have not been lost on me.
 Here’s my story as a solo female runner and why, despite the risks, I’m not going to stop doing what I love.

 Is it safe for women to go running alone?